overfatih/knowledgebox/README.md

 # knowledgebox
-knowledge box is a education project.
+knowledge box is an educational project.
+This project aim is teaching with game.